ishaj72/TicketUI--React/README.md

 ## Introduction
 Welcome to the React.js Web App designed to streamline ticket reservation processes.
 This application caters to two distinct roles:
-- **Admin**: Responsible for comprehensive CRUD operations related to managing train details and seat allocations.
+- **Admin**: Responsible for comprehensive CRUD operations related to managing train details and seat allocations.(Everytime a new train is added 10 seats(for each of 3AC , 2AC, 1AC , Sleeper, General))
 - **User**: Enables users to manage their profiles efficiently, facilitating ticket booking and cancellation seamlessly.

 ## Installation